Livetime

-Livetime is a live album from 1978 by musical group Hall & Oates.

-The concert was recorded in Hershey, Pennsylvania, on December 8, 1977 not far from Pottstown, Pennsylvania, where Hall lived during his teenage years.
+Livetime is a live album by musical duo Daryl Hall & John Oates, released by RCA Victor on May 16, 1978.
+The concert was recorded on December 8, 1977, at Hersheypark Arena in Hershey, Pennsylvania - not far from Pottstown, Pennsylvania, where Hall lived during his teenage years.
 Former Elton John Band members Caleb Quaye, Kenny Passarelli and Roger Pope were band musicians on this tour.